Andrewbui389/BattleShip/README.md

 App State Variables:
-The amount of ships that are left standing for the player and computer The amount of hits that a ship has taken, which is also its life considering the length is gone The gameboard and whether to update the square to show a hit or not The state of the game whether all of onesides ships has been sunked The state of the players board and the computers board Whose turn is it to fire
+The amount of ships that are left standing for the player and computer The state of the game whether all of onesides ships has been sunked The state of the players board and the computers board Whose turn is it to fire